 From Normandy, the Alps and all the way south to the Island of Corsica, the French produce some of the best cheeses in the world.
 To understand the French, you need to learn about their food, wine and of course cheese!

-Cheese is the center of any 3 or 5 cours meals and sometimes the main meal!
+Cheese is the center of any 3 or 5 course meals and sometimes the main meal!
 In US, we don’t get the delicious raw cheese, but pasteurized.
 Nevertheless, if you get imported cheese from France you are still in good company.

 - For a 3 course meal up to 4 cheese selection is sufficient.